yavordobrev24/Furniture-Haven/README.md

 ### Prerequisites

-- [Node.js](https://nodejs.org/) installed on your system.
+- Ensure [Node.js](https://nodejs.org/) is installed on your system.

 ### Installation

-1. Clone this repository to your local machine:
+1. Clone the repository to your local machine:

    ```bash
    git clone https://github.com/yavordobrev24/Furniture-Haven.git